segun-codes/cli-diary-app/ReadMe.md

 ## About the Application
 1. It demonstrates the utility of node and 3rd-party modules including filesystem, chalk, yargs etc.
 2. Anyone can improve this app with any other missing components including any bells and whittles;

+## To do (Near-term and future)
+1. Setup search functionality etc.
+2. Integrate REACT-based UI.
+3. Any other useful bells and whittles as my spare time permits.